Integrating Business Central with Dynamics 365 Finance & Operations [2026]

 Technology Stack and Integration Approaches

-Limitations: Dual-write does not handle GL transactions or intercompany elimination; those require separate integration logic.
+Limitations: Neither BC sync nor Finance dual-write handles GL transactions or intercompany elimination; those require separate integration logic.
 If BC and F&O attempt to modify the same entity simultaneously, conflict resolution rules must be explicit.
+Synchronization latency also differs: Finance dual-write operates near-real-time (seconds), while BC’s Dataverse sync runs on a configurable schedule (typically minutes to hours depending on job configuration).

 Azure Integration Services (Logic Apps + API)